-Thanks are due to the photographer Alexis Sophocleous for the pictures and to the volunteers of St John Brigade Cyprus who made them possible.
+Thanks are due to the photographer Alexis Sophocleous for the pictures and to the volunteers of St John Association and Brigade Cyprus who made them possible.

 Thanks are also due to Joachim Berney and the staff of the secretariat at our head office in Brussels and the various national bodies affiliated to the international St John family who have kindly allowed us to share their material.
+These adult Guidelines are part of a series of guidelines that currently includes 3 books for 5 to 7 years old, a Young People set of guidelines published in 2023 that is aimed at 13 to 17 years old and guidelines for 8 to 12 years old due to be published in 2026.

-Ritar Weble
+Wind Weble

-Richard Webber

-Chair, Johanniter International Clinical Working Group
+Richard Webber Chair, Johanniter International Clinical Working Group April 2025